Synoptophore (Major Amblyoscope)

 | Stereopsis | Stereopsis slide | Assessment of highest-level binocular vision |

 Section titled “5.
-Vision Training with the Major Amblyoscope”Concept of Vision Training
+Vision training using a major amblyoscope”Concept of Vision Training

-Section titled “Concept of Vision Training”Vision training is a treatment that coordinates sensory and motor training to achieve good eye alignment and binocular vision.
-The major amblyoscope is used for both stepwise assessment and training of binocular visual function.
-In young children, using the instrument and obtaining subjective responses are difficult, so training is realistically performed after school age.
+Section titled “Concept of Vision Training”Vision training is a treatment method that coordinates sensory and motor training to achieve good eye alignment and binocular vision.
+The major amblyoscope is used for both stepwise evaluation and training of binocular visual function.
+Since young children have difficulty using the instrument and providing subjective responses, training is realistically implemented after school age.

-Section titled “Indications for Training”The main indications for vision training with the major amblyoscope are as follows:
+Section titled “Indications for training”The main indications for visual training using a major amblyoscope are as follows.

 - Intermittent exotropia after school age: Performed as suppression removal, convergence training, and fusion training before and after surgical treatment.

-- Strabismus with amblyopia: When evaluating and training binocular visual function in parallel with amblyopia treatment.
+- Strabismus with amblyopia: When binocular vision is evaluated and trained in parallel with amblyopia treatment.

-In young children (generally before school age), cooperation with the examination is difficult to obtain, making training implementation challenging.
-The start of training is typically considered after school age, when stable subjective responses can be obtained.
+In young children (generally preschool age), cooperation with examination is difficult to obtain, making training implementation challenging.
+The appropriate time to start training is after school age, when stable subjective responses can be obtained.

-Section titled “Three Stages of Training”Vision training using a major amblyoscope proceeds in the following three stages.
-Each stage is carried out sequentially, and progression to the next stage occurs only after mastery of the previous stage is confirmed.
+Section titled “Three stages of training”Vision training using a large amblyoscope proceeds in the following three stages.
+Each stage is carried out sequentially, and the next stage is initiated only after mastery of the previous stage is confirmed.

 Stage 1: Simultaneous Perception Training

-Section titled “Stage 1: Simultaneous Perception Training”For patients with suppression (a condition where the brain unconsciously eliminates the image from the squinting eye), training is first conducted to enable simultaneous recognition of targets in both eyes.
+Section titled “Stage 1: Simultaneous Perception Training”For cases with suppression (a condition where the brain unconsciously erases the image from the squinting eye), training is first conducted to enable simultaneous recognition of targets in both eyes.
 Using simultaneous perception slides, techniques such as flashing and brightness adjustment are employed to break suppression and promote simultaneous binocular recognition.
 Acquiring simultaneous perception is a prerequisite for fusion and stereopsis training.
-It has been reported that the technique of gradually changing the illumination of the synoptophore between the left and right eyes can be applied to quantify suppression depth with higher sensitivity than the Worth 4-dot test 3.
+It has been reported that the technique of gradually changing the illumination of the synoptophore on the left and right sides can be applied to quantify the depth of suppression with higher sensitivity than the Worth 4-dot test3.

 Stage 2: Fusion Training

-Section titled “Stage 2: Fusion Training”After simultaneous perception is achieved, the goal is to expand the fusion range.
-Using fusion slides, the patient repeatedly practices superimposing the targets into one.
-The ranges of convergence (positive fusion) and divergence (negative fusion) are gradually expanded to strengthen stable single binocular vision.
+Section titled “Stage 2: Fusion Training”After achieving simultaneous perception, the goal is to expand the fusion range.
+Using fusion slides, repeatedly practice superimposing the targets into one.
+Gradually widen the range of convergence (positive fusion) and divergence (negative fusion) to strengthen stable binocular single vision.

 Stage 3: Stereopsis Training

-Section titled “Stage 3: Stereopsis Training”After fusion is stabilized, the aim is to acquire fine stereopsis.
-Using stereopsis slides, exercises are performed to elicit depth perception from the disparity between left and right targets.
-Acquisition of stereopsis is an indicator that binocular visual function has reached a practical level.
+Section titled “Stage 3: Stereopsis Training”After fusion is stable, aim to acquire fine stereopsis.
+Using stereoscopic slides, practice eliciting depth perception from the disparity between left and right targets.
+Acquiring stereopsis is an indicator that binocular visual function has reached a practical level.

-Section titled “Combination of Outpatient and Home Training”Training using a major amblyoscope is generally conducted on an outpatient basis.
-Since the major amblyoscope cannot be used at home, it is recommended to combine it with home convergence training (such as reading exercises and pencil push-ups) to maintain continuous training effects.
+Section titled “Combination of hospital visits and home training”Training using a large amblyoscope is generally performed on an outpatient basis.
+Since the large amblyoscope cannot be used at home, it is recommended to combine it with convergence training at home (such as reading exercises and pencil push-ups) to maintain continuous training effects.

-Section titled “Limitations and Role of Vision Training”Cases where strabismus is completely cured by vision training alone are limited.
-For intermittent exotropia after school age, it is effective as an adjunctive therapy before and after surgical treatment, and is used in combination with preoperative binocular visual function evaluation and postoperative fusion reinforcement.
+Section titled “Limitations and positioning of vision training”Only a limited number of cases achieve complete cure of strabismus through vision training alone.
+For intermittent exotropia in school-age children and older, it is effective as an adjunctive therapy before and after surgical treatment, and is used in combination with preoperative binocular vision assessment and postoperative fusion enhancement.
 It is important to periodically reassess training effects with a major amblyoscope and adjust the training program.
-It has been reported that combining binocular vision training with refractive correction and prism therapy improves ocular alignment rate and binocular visual function in children with esotropia and amblyopia compared to monotherapy 4.
-In amblyopia treatment, improvement in fusion function has been shown to correlate with visual acuity improvement 5.
+It has been reported that combining binocular vision training with refractive correction and prism therapy improves ocular alignment rates and binocular vision in children with esotropia and amblyopia compared to monotherapy4.
+In amblyopia treatment, improvement in fusion function has also been shown to correlate with visual acuity improvement5.

-- Preoperative role: Release of suppression, preparation for postoperative binocular vision by expanding fusion range
+- Preoperative role: Preparation for postoperative binocular vision acquisition by releasing suppression and expanding fusion range

-- Postoperative role: Stabilization of ocular alignment through fusion training, promotion of stereopsis recovery
+- Postoperative role: Stabilization of eye position through fusion training, promotion of stereopsis recovery

-- Cases not requiring surgery: Training support for intermittent exotropia with small deviation angle, when observation is maintained while preserving binocular vision.
+- Cases not requiring surgery: Training assistance for follow-up observation while maintaining binocular vision in intermittent exotropia with a small deviation angle

-Only limited cases of strabismus are cured by vision training alone.
+Only a limited number of cases of strabismus are cured by vision training alone.
 In intermittent exotropia after school age, it is positioned as an adjunctive therapy before and after surgery.
-It is important to confirm the results of training through reassessment with the major amblyoscope and consider the indication for surgery as needed.
+It is important to confirm the results of training through reassessment with a major amblyoscope and consider the indication for surgery as necessary.

-6. Development of binocular vision and significance of testing
+6. Development of binocular vision and significance of examination

 Section titled “6.
-Development of binocular vision and significance of testing”Developmental stages of binocular vision
+Development of binocular vision and significance of examination”Developmental stages of binocular vision

-Section titled “Developmental stages of binocular vision”Binocular vision develops stepwise through visual experience after birth.
+Section titled “Developmental stages of binocular vision”Binocular vision develops in stages through visual experience after birth.
 The developmental sequence is as follows.

-- Simultaneous perception: The first binocular function acquired.
-The stage where images from both eyes are recognized simultaneously in the brain.
+- Simultaneous perception: The first binocular vision function to be acquired.
+The stage at which images from both eyes are simultaneously recognized by the brain.

-- Fusion: The function of integrating images from both eyes into a single image.
-Includes sensory fusion and motor fusion.
+- Fusion: The ability to integrate the images from both eyes into a single image.
+It includes sensory fusion and motor fusion.

-- Stereopsis: The highest-order binocular function that perceives depth from binocular disparity (slight differences between the images in the left and right eyes).
+- Stereopsis: The highest level of binocular vision that perceives depth from binocular disparity (slight differences between the images in the left and right eyes).

-This developmental sequence corresponds to the three stages of binocular vision evaluated with the major amblyoscope (simultaneous perception → fusion → stereopsis).
-In patients with strabismus or amblyopia, any stage may be impaired during development, and identifying which stage is affected directly determines the treatment strategy.
+This developmental sequence corresponds to the three stages of binocular vision evaluated with the major amblyoscope: simultaneous perception, fusion, and stereopsis.
+In patients with strabismus or amblyopia, any of these stages may be disrupted during development, and identifying which stage is affected directly determines the treatment strategy.

-Position of the major amblyoscope: Comparison with other tests
+Positioning of the major amblyoscope: comparison with other examination methods

-Section titled “Position of the major amblyoscope: Comparison with other tests”The major amblyoscope is characterized by its ability to quantify each binocular function stepwise under conditions of binocular separation.
-In contrast, near stereopsis tests (such as the Titmus stereo test and Randot stereo test) measure stereopsis under natural binocular conditions (using polarized glasses), and they are complementary.
+Section titled “Positioning of the major amblyoscope: comparison with other examination methods”The major amblyoscope is characterized by its ability to quantitatively assess each binocular visual function in stages under conditions of binocular separation.
+In contrast, near stereopsis tests (such as the Titmus stereo test and Randot stereo test) measure stereopsis under natural binocular viewing conditions (using polarized glasses), and the two are complementary.

 | Comparison item | Major amblyoscope | Near stereopsis test (Titmus, etc.) |